chains-project/bacardi/results/results_baseline_cot_buggy_line/qwen-qwen2.5-32b-instruct/65200df71d5f6ab1c5502f74a5dc7bcbda459563/patches/patch1/responses/SonarLintEngine.java_response.txt

     }

     /**
-     * Overriding this class to ensure that plugin instance loader never closes throughout the
+     * Override this class to ensure that plugin instance loader never closes throughout the lifecycle
-     * lifecycle of JVM.
+     * of JVM.
      */
     public static class LoadedPluginsThatDoesNotCloseLoader extends LoadedPlugins {